-We hope that this is a fairly comprehensive list of all things gardening in Interior Alaska.
 We want your gardens to be successful, so we hope these resources help you!

-Alaska Garden Planting Times:
+Alaska Garden Planting Times

-- We have published our own seed starting schedule, customized for our gardens.
+- We have published our seed starting schedule, customized for our gardens.
 It is refined each year with different plants, specific things we learn or varieties we grow.

 - UAF Extension Service offers what we feel is the best vegetable planting schedule for the region.
 (Here’s the flower schedule.)
 Our schedule above was originally based on it.
-The schedule is well laid out and shows what the gardener needs to know.
-It is also developed by people who’ve academically studied gardening in our area.

 - The Fairbanks Daily News Miner, our local paper, usually puts out a seed starting schedule every year in February.
 They usually make the schedule available online as well.

-Recommended Alaska Varieties:
+Recommended Alaska Varieties

 - The University of Alaska Fairbanks extension service provides an excellent list of specific vegetable varieties that do particularly well in Alaska.
-There are three regions available for Alaska:
+There are three major regions available for Alaska:

 - You should keep in mind that variety lists are not absolute and experimentation is recommended.
 Almost all cool weather crops do very well in Alaska.
 Warm weather crops can be a lot more finicky.
 Also, some plants or varieties of plants don’t tolerate our extreme sun cycle in the summer.
-Looking at you, marjoram!

 Where To Get Seeds That Do Well In Alaska?